Lady and Lion small.jpg

 Please include an author bio in your covering email (if you’re new to sharing work with journals and writing about yourself, you can find examples from our authors beneath their poems in the site).

 Tell us where you’re writing from, whether within Aotearoa or abroad.
-We are centered in Aotearoa New Zealand, but do welcome work from overseas.
-It’s important for us to be in conversation across oceans as well as within these antipodean islands.
+We are centered in Aotearoa New Zealand, but occasionally welcome work from overseas.
+We like to stay in conversation across oceans, as well as within these antipodean islands.

 Simultaneous submissions are allowed.
 Let us know as soon as you can if you need to withdraw work.